Can Dogs Eat Pizza? -Itsaboutdog

 Conclusion:

 Pizza is not a good snack for your dog and should be avoided.
-If you must give your dog a pizza, then the toppings and sauce must be scraped off so that you feed the dog only the crusts.
+If you must give your dog a pizza, scrape off the toppings and sauce so that you feed the dog only the crusts.

-Otherwise, you can give your pet a homemade pizza made with safe ingredients that won’t harm your furry friend.
+Otherwise, you can give your pet a homemade pizza with safe ingredients that will not harm your furry friend.

 FAQ’s:

 A. Yes, almost all dogs are attracted to the taste of pizza.
-As per the research done, the dogs are attracted to it not only because of its nature but also because the ingredients used in the preparation of this Italy-originated dish give it a very interesting and flavorful taste.
+According to research, dogs are attracted to pizza not only because of its nature but also because the ingredients used in the preparation of this Italian dish give it a very interesting and flavorful taste.

-But the fact here is not all the food products the dog found delicious and tempting in taste are good for its health.
+But the fact is that not all the food products the dog finds delicious and tempting in taste are good for its health.
 The ingredients present in pizza can be hazardous for the canine.
 Thus, it is better to avoid giving pizza to the canine.

-A. No, the canine consumption of pizza rolls is not at all suggested.
+A. No, the canine consumption of pizza rolls is not suggested.
 This is because the name is only different.
-The rest of the ingredients used in the preparation of the pizza roll is the same as that of the pizza.
+The rest of the ingredients used in the preparation of the pizza roll are the same as those used in the pizza.

 A. No, the consumption of pineapple pizza is not suggested for the canine.
 Pineapple pizzas are usually prepared with stuffed pineapple that comes with syrups.

-This is rich in artificial sweetening agents and plenty of sugars which can cause stomach discomfort and increase blood sugar levels.
-Thus its consumption is not at all preferred.
+This is rich in artificial sweetening agents and plenty of sugars, which can cause stomach discomfort and increase blood sugar levels.
+Thus, its consumption is not preferred.

-But the fact to notice here is that most of the time, the meat pizzas are prepared with processed meat like bacon, salami, and pepperoni.
+But the fact to notice here is that most meat pizzas are prepared with processed meat like bacon, salami, and pepperoni.

-These processed meats are high in salts which can lead to digestive issues after getting into the stomach of the canine; hence it is not preferred for dog owners who have been searching for can dogs to eat pizza.
+These processed meats are high in salts, which can lead to digestive issues after they enter the canine’s stomach; hence, they are not preferred by dog owners who have been searching for dogs that will eat pizza.

-A. As we have already discussed above, the harmful nature of pizza for the canine is all because of the ingredients.
-Thus it is also very important for dog owners to know about the ingredients to ensure they can give a bite to the canine.
-Below mentioned are the harmful ingredients of pizza.
+A. As we have already discussed above, pizza is harmful to dogs because of its ingredients.
+Thus, it is also very important for dog owners to know about the ingredients to ensure they can give their dogs a bite.
+Below are the harmful ingredients of pizza.

 Cheese:

 Cheese is one of the most widely used products over pizzas and is the main ingredient behind its delicious taste.
-Most of the time, the dogs are lactose intolerant as they lack the enzyme lactase, and as cheese is a milk-based product, it will consist of lactose or lactic acid, which can cause digestive issues and, thus, is harmful.
+Most dogs are lactose intolerant as they lack the enzyme lactase, and as cheese is a milk-based product, it will consist of lactose or lactic acid, which can cause digestive issues and, thus, is harmful.

 Tomato Sauce:

-Tomato sauce is also one of the key ingredients in pizzas, which enhances their taste.
-But the fact here is it consists of a lot of sugar and artificial sweetening agents.Which after getting into the stomach of the canine, might lead to obesity and digestive issues.
-Thus it is considered to be harmful to the canine.
+Tomato sauce is also a key ingredient in pizzas, enhancing their taste.
+However, it contains a lot of sugar and artificial sweetening agents, which, if ingested by dogs, might lead to obesity and digestive issues.
+Thus, it is considered to be harmful to dogs.

 Pizza Sauce:

-Another important sauce in pizza preparation that makes it flavourful, this sauce usually consists of extracts of garlic and onions.After getting into the stomach of the canine, might lead to burning in the stomach or the formation of an ulcer which can be very discomforting for the canine.
+Another important sauce in pizza preparation that makes it flavourful is garlic and onion extracts.
+When these extracts get into a canine’s stomach, they might lead to burning or the formation of an ulcer, which can be very discomforting for the canine.

 Pepperoni: